aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 The simulation flow uses AWS RoboMaker integrated development environment.
 In order to complete this tutorial you’ll need an AWS account, with user permissions for AWS RoboMaker and [AWS Cloud9](https://aws.amazon.com/cloud9/).

-### **Part 1.1 – Clone and build the demo application in AWS RoboMaker Development Environment.**
+### **Part 1.1 – Clone and build the demo application in an AWS RoboMaker Development Environment.**

 This section will guide you through cloning and building the demo application.

 **1.1.1 – Create a development environment**

-We will be creating an AWS RoboMaker integrated development environment (IDE) to run the AWS DeepRacer simulation.
-From the AWS RoboMaker menu, select Development Environments then Create environment.
+In this walk-through you will learn how to create an AWS RoboMaker integrated development environment (IDE) to run the AWS DeepRacer simulation.

+1. From the **AWS RoboMaker menu**, select **Development Environments** then Create environment.

 <p align="center">
 <img src="/media/dr-sim-robomaker-list-dev-env-1.png">
 </p>

-Name your environment **deepracer-nav2-env**, choose **Foxy (Latest)** as your ROS distribution, and click **Create**.
+2. Name your environment **deepracer-nav2-env**.
+3. Choose **Foxy (Latest)** as your ROS distribution.
+4. Select **Create**.

 <p align="center">
 <img src="/media/dr-sim-robomaker-create-dev-env-1.png">
 </p>

-After a few seconds, you should see that the development environment appears.
+After a few seconds, the development environment is ready.

 <p align="center">
 <img src="/media/dr-sim-robomaker-dev-env-1.png" height="450" >